CHF 52.50

 About the author

-is Associate Professor of Japanese in the Department of East Asian Languages and Cultures at Indiana University, Bloomington Indiana, USA.
-Her research interests include Japanese sociolinguistics and language variation, second language acquisition, foreign language pedagogy, native speaker bias, and speaker legitimacy.
+Jae DiBello Takeuchi is Assistant Professor of Japanese and Director of the Language and International Business Program in the Department of Languages, Clemson University, South Carolina, USA.
+Her research interests include Japanese sociolinguistics and language variation, second language acquisition, foreign language pedagogy, native speaker bias and speaker legitimacy.

 Customer reviews